Tweener/czan/README.md

 # 🗺️ Roadmap

 The C·ZAN design system, still in its early stages, has an exciting journey of development ahead.
-Below is a list of upcoming tasks, presented in no specific order and without set deadlines:
+Checkout the [roadmap](https://github.com/users/Tweener/projects/1/views/1) to know all about the upcoming tasks, presented in no specific order and without set deadlines.

-- Keep on adding new atoms and molecules
-- Make it compatible with iOS as well by using [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/)
-- Showcase every Composable with `@Preview` and maybe use Airbnb's [Showkase](https://github.com/airbnb/Showkase) library to generate a UI browser to render Composables

 # 👨‍💻 Contributing

 We love your input and welcome any contributions!
-See our [contributing guidelines](https://github.com/Tweener/c-zan-android/blob/master/CONTRIBUTING.md) for more details.
+Please read our [contribution guidelines](https://github.com/Tweener/c-zan-android/blob/master/CONTRIBUTING.md) before submitting a pull request.

 # 🪪 Licence

-C·ZAN is released under the Apache-2.0 license.
-See [LICENCE](https://github.com/Tweener/c-zan-android?tab=Apache-2.0-1-ov-file#readme) for more details.
+C·ZAN is licensed under the [Apache-2.0](https://github.com/Tweener/c-zan-android?tab=Apache-2.0-1-ov-file#readme).